Have you been injured? you may have a case.

 Have you suffered a concussion after a car accident?
 Call Michigan Auto Law first

-If you have suffered a concussion after a car accident and would like to speak to an experienced injury attorney, call toll free anytime 24/7 at (800) 968-1001 for a free consultation with one of our attorneys.
-You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.
+If you have suffered a concussion after a car accident call now (800) 968-1001 for a free consultation with an experienced personal injury lawyer.
+There is no cost or obligation.
+You can also visit our contact page or use the chat feature on our website.

 Concussion